 The western preparation approach works with significantly lower dosing and longer infusion periods.
 Mostly, this approach goes for one single infusion only.
 For this, ca. 1g tea leaves / 100ml water infuse for 2-5 minutes, depending on the desired taste result.

 Our preparation recommendation is a mix of both approaches.
 Accordingly, we recommend an infusion period of 2 minutes at a dosing of 2g tea leaves / 100ml water.
 This approach yields a full value first steep.
 Then, let initial follow-up steeps infuse some shorter, about 1 minute each for a second and third infusion.
 After that, increase infusion period to 2, respectively 3 minutes for a forth and fifth infusion.
 Only then, the taste potential of our Shui Xian Wuyi Yancha Oolong tea reaches its point of exhaustion.

-With exposure to air, high oxidized Oolong teas can be stored at dry conditions for at least 2-3 years without any significant loss of taste or quality.
+With exposure to air, high oxidized Oolong teas stores well at dry conditions for at least 2-3 years without any significant loss of taste or quality.
 After that, their taste with time will gradually lose some of its edge.
 However, they won’t become unpalatable even after longer storage periods of 5 years and beyond.